deepmodeling/deepks-kit/README.md

-# DeePQC
+# DeepQC

-DeePQC is a program to generate accurate energy functionals for quantum chemistry systems, for both perturbative scheme (DeePHF) and self-consistent scheme (DeePKS).
+DeepQC is a program to generate accurate energy functionals for quantum chemistry systems, for both perturbative scheme (DeePHF) and self-consistent scheme (DeePKS).

 The program contains five sub-commands,